 Self Treatment Massage Techniques For Pectineus Groin Injuries

-Do you know that small knots in the pectineus muscle can contribute to groin and pelvis pain?
+Do you know that small knots and other dysfunction the pectineus muscle can contribute to groin and pelvic pain?